Ash-black Slug - Limax cinereoniger

 Widespread but local and uncommon in the eastern lowlands of England.

 Rare.
-Found only at two sites in the last 30 years: Charnwood Lodge and Ulverscroft.
+Found only at three sites in the last 30 years: Charnwood Lodge, Ulverscroft and Stoneywell.

 Leicestershire & Rutland Map